abircb/whatdoyoumean/README.md

 converts the logs into CSV and writes to an output file `output.csv`.

 Defaults to JSON, remove the `--csv` argument to write to a JSON file.
-Remove the `--write` argument to write to `stdout`.
+Remove the `--write` argument to write to `stdout` (standard out).

 **Example**: